KGutmair/flexTab1/README.md

 ## Overview

-This function creates a highly flexible Table 1 for descriptive statistics with options to customize both the statistical options and layout.
+This function creates a highly flexible summary measure table for descriptive statistics (“Table 1”) with options to customize both the statistical options and the output layout.
 It supports:

 - **Statistical Flexibility**: Various summary measures can be selected for categorical (*absolute*, *relative*) and numerical variables